 You are only entitled to one permanent impairment assessment per claim.
-Therefore, it is very important that this process is done properly and all possible related injuries are assessed.
+It is therefore critical that the process is done properly and all possible related injuries are assessed to maximise your entitlements.

 In the case that you have suffered severe injuries and are assessed as having a WPI of 30% or more, you will become entitled to income support until retirement age and medical treatment and support services over the course of your lifetime.

 - Disputing rejected claims for compensation;

-- Section 53 / 54 Redemption of entitlements;
+- Section 53 / 54 Redemption of entitlements; and

 We offer a First Free Interview with no obligation.
-To enquire about all aspects of Workplace Injury please contact the Principal Lawyer Belal Moraby on 8312 7055.
+To enquire about all aspects of Workplace Injury please contact Principal Lawyer Belal Moraby on 8312 7055.